Dominican Republic–Spain relations: Post-independence

-Dominican President Danilo Medina and Spanish Prime Minister Pedro Sánchez in Santo Domingo, 2019.

 During the Spanish Civil War (1936–39), the Dominican Republic under President Rafael Trujillo supported the Nationalist faction of General Francisco Franco.
 Although a supporter of Franco, the Dominican Republic allowed the entry of several thousand Spanish Republican refugees fleeing Spain to seek refuge in the country.
 President Trujillo's generosity toward the thousands of Spaniards fleeing Franco and a war-torn Europe had little to do with political solidarity: he was bent on improving his international standing and thought the Spaniards could help him "whiten" the island's population.
 Trujillo did not hesitate, however, to silence any sign of political criticism among the newcomers.
 Among others, his regime assassinated José Almoina and Jesús de Galíndez, a Basque intellectual whom Trujillo had kidnapped in New York City, brought to the island, and killed.
 José Almoina was a Galician who had been Trujillo's secretary.
 He was shot and killed in Mexico City.
 In 1954, President Trujillo paid an official visit to Spain and visited with General Franco.

 After the death of Francisco Franco in 1975, Spain transitioned back to democracy and restored the monarchy.
 In June 1976, Spanish King Juan Carlos I paid a visit to the Dominican Republic on his first international trip as King.
 The former King would visit the country on three more occasions.
 There have been several high-level visits from leaders of both nations and the two countries work closely within the Organization of Ibero-American States.

+High-level visits

+Dominican President Luis Abinader and Spanish Prime Minister Pedro Sánchez in Madrid; 2022.